mgmeyers/vscode-markdown-writer-theme/README.md

 # Markdown Writer

 Minimalist themes for writing markdown.
 There are two variants: `light` and `dark`.
-Each variant is controlled by three customizable color setting: `foregroundColor`, `backgroundColor`, and `accentColor`.
+Each variant is controlled by three customizable color settings: `foregroundColor`, `backgroundColor`, and `accentColor`.

 This theme was built for my own needs.
-Notice any issue or anything missing?
+Notice an issue or anything missing?
 Feel free to open an issue or make a pull request!

 ---